Mugiwara555343/Mugiwara555343/README.md

 Welcome to my GitHub.

-Currenltly, my main focus Is on building a **modular AI memory system** that runs entirely offline — using multiple LLMs across my own hardware, with full routing, memory persistence, and GPU and RAM management.
+Currenltly, my main focus Is on building a **modular AI memory system** that runs entirely offline, using multiple LLMs across my own hardware, with full routing, memory persistence, and GPU and RAM management.

  ## 🧩 Ideas/Projects Completed and Upcoming